• Skip to primary navigation

 • Cinnamon: for a little flavor to the nut mixture.

-• Phyllo dough: the main ingredient for making any sort of baklava, or make your own sheets if you would like to.
+• Phyllo pastry: the main ingredient for making any sort of baklava is a package of phyllo dough, or make your own sheets if you want to.

-• Simple syrup: not pictured above, made as usual with sugar, water, lemon juice and honey and flavored with your favorite baklava flavoring.
+• Sweet honey syrup: not pictured above, made as usual with sugar, water, lemon juice and honey and flavored with your favorite baklava flavoring.

 Note: This is an overview of the instructions.
 The detailed instructions are in the recipe card below.